daronphang/programming-resources/architectures/software/clean/clean.md

 Interfaces/Adapters:

 - Implement the interfaces defined by the use case
-- Retrieve and store data from and to a number of sources
+- Retrieve and store data from/to a number of sources
 - Trigger a use case and convert the result to the appropriate format for the delivery mechanism
-- Controller that takes input from the user and create output for the user
+- Controller that takes input from the user and creates output for the user
-- Presenter accepts a response from use case and formats it in away that can be presented to the output device
+- Presenter accepts a response from use case and formats it in a way that can be presented to the output device

 ### Infrastructure (frameworks, drivers, delivery)